Prevention Strategies: Levels of Prevention

 Q. Discouraging children from adopting harmful lifestyles?

-Q. Actions taken prior to onset of disease which removes the possibility that a disease will ever occur :
+Q. Actions taken prior to the onset of the disease which removes the possibility that a disease will ever occur :

-Q. Use of seat belt while driving car is an example of :
+Q. Use of a seat belt while driving a car is an example of :

 Q. Desks provided with table top to prevent neck problems is an example of :